nitu-choudhary/BCDV-4032-labs-nitu/Lab1/README.md

 ![alt text](<Screenshots/Screenshot 2024-05-10 at 12.43.30 PM.png>)

 ## Section 2.0 Webapps with Docker Screenshots
+The directory example-app-setion2 contains the code of simple
 ### 2.1 Run a static website in a container
 ![alt text](<Screenshots/Screenshot 2024-05-10 at 1.57.28 PM.png>)